Skip to main contentSkip to navigation

 Per-Controller Panic Descriptor: PCIe Trains vs Total Disappearance

-Two distinct diagnostic states drive the recovery path on Innogrit drives.
+Two distinct diagnostic states present on Innogrit drives.
 The first still trains a PCIe link; the second does not.
-The distinction governs whether the engineer goes straight to firmware corruption workflows or stabilizes the board first.
+Neither is a firmware-recoverable case on the public tool matrix today; the distinction matters because it changes what the board-level engineer inspects first.

 Silicon-Descriptor Panic State (PCIe Link Trains)

 The IG5236 surfaces as MN-5236 with a 2.1GB diagnostic capacity.
 The IG5220 surfaces with the MN-5220 family descriptor at the same 2.1GB diagnostic capacity.
 The IG5216 surfaces with the MN-5216 family descriptor under the same 2.1GB pattern.
-In all three cases the PCIe link trains, the host BIOS sees a device, and NVMe initialization aborts during identify.
-Recovery path: Technological Mode entry via PC-3000 SSD InnoGrit Utility, with the loader bringing up NAND access while the corrupted firmware modules in the service area stay isolated.
+In all three cases the PCIe link trains, the host BIOS sees a device, & NVMe initialization aborts during identify.
+On a supported controller family this would be the case where an Active Utility loader gets injected; on Innogrit silicon no such utility exists, so the case is triaged for board-level inspection & the customer is told plainly that firmware reconstruction is not on the menu.

 Total Drive Disappearance (No PCIe Link Training)

 The host BIOS does not enumerate any device at the M.2 slot.
-PC-3000 Portable III reports "no device detected."
 The link layer never reaches the NVMe-identify stage because the controller is not powering up correctly or is drawing abnormal current that the host root complex rejects.
-Recovery path: board-level stabilization first.
-The engineer inspects the PMIC and surrounding rails with a FLIR thermal camera to locate hotspots or shorted decoupling caps, repairs voltage rails with a Hakko FM-2032, and reflows the controller BGA with Atten 862 hot air on a Zhuo Mao BGA rework station if a fractured joint is suspected.
-Once the controller responds on the PCIe bus, Technological Mode entry proceeds as in the first case.
+Recovery path: board-level stabilization.
+The engineer inspects the PMIC & surrounding rails with a FLIR thermal camera to locate hotspots or shorted decoupling caps, repairs voltage rails with a Hakko FM-2032, & reflows the controller BGA with Atten 862 hot air on a Zhuo Mao BGA rework station if a fractured joint is suspected.
+If the repair succeeds, the original controller boots its own firmware against its own NAND; if it does not, no public lab path exists to recover the data on Innogrit silicon in 2026.

 Drive-Model Failure Signatures: Diagnostic Fingerprint by Host Drive

-Some host drives produce reproducible failure fingerprints distinct enough to flag the recovery path before the board is even powered.
+Some host drives produce reproducible failure fingerprints distinct enough to flag the controller family before the board is even powered.
 The ADATA XPG Gammix S70 Blade produces the most frequently observed Innogrit-specific signature.
-The general Innogrit recovery context lives on the NVMe data recovery hub and the NVMe PCIe SSD recovery page.
+The general NVMe context lives on the NVMe data recovery hub and the NVMe PCIe SSD recovery page.

 ADATA XPG Gammix S70 Blade (IG5236 Rainier)

 Silicon descriptor MN-5236 with 2.1GB diagnostic capacity, surfacing after the ADATA SSD Toolbox Quick Diagnostic Scan freezes at approximately 60% progress.
-The failure mechanism is documented in detail under MN-5236 Firmware Panic on this page; in short, the Toolbox transitions to mixed I/O stress at that progress mark and triggers a buffer overflow in the IG5236 firmware's command queue.
-Recovery path: Technological Mode entry via PC-3000 SSD InnoGrit Utility on the still-alive controller, virtual translator built from the surviving NAND spare-area metadata.
+The failure mechanism is documented in detail under MN-5236 Firmware Panic on this page; in short, the Toolbox transitions to mixed I/O stress at that progress mark & triggers a buffer overflow in the IG5236 firmware's command queue.
+On a Phison E18 drive in the same state, ACELab's Active Utility would handle this with an SRAM loader; on the IG5236 the case is triaged for board-level inspection or returned with an honest no-quote answer if the controller die itself has failed.

 The recovery engineer uses a FLIR thermal camera to locate the failed component.
 A shorted PMIC shows as a thermal hotspot before the drive reaches operating temperature.
 A BGA micro-fracture shows as a cold spot against the controller's normal heat signature.
 Component-level replacement uses a Hakko FM-2032 on an FM-203 base station for fine-pitch SMD work & a Zhuo Mao BGA rework station for controller reflow.